-Industry conditions improved during the three-year period from 2016 to 2018 and we currently expect that activity will continue at these improved levels during 2019.
+Industry conditions improved during the three-year period from 2016 to 2018 and we currently expect that strong activity will continue during 2019.
 Our emphasis for 2019 is on cost discipline and efficient project performance, labor force development, and investing in growth, particularly in service and small projects.
-Based on our backlog, and in light of economic conditions, we currently expect that revenue and net earnings in 2019 will continue at the favorable levels we experienced in 2018.
+Based on our backlog, and in light of economic conditions, we currently expect that revenue and net earnings in 2019 will continue at favorable levels, however, we currently expect that our earnings for the remainder of 2019 will be less than we reported in 2018.